 6.24.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.22 applies to Fortran.
 Fortran functions are permitted to have side effects, unless the function is declared to have the pure attribute.
 Within some expressions, the order of invocation of functions is not specified.
 The standard explicitly requires that evaluating any part of an expression does not change the value of any other part of the expression, but there is no requirement for this to be diagnosed by the processor.

 Further, the Fortran standard allows a processor to ignore any part of an expression that is not needed to compute the value of the expression.
 Processors vary as to how aggressively they take advantage of this permission.